jungsoft/uploadex/README.md

 * arc_ecto does not support upload of binary files
 * Uploadex makes it easier to deal with records that contain files without having to manage those files manually on every operation
 * Using uploadex, the changeset operations have no side-effects and no special casting is needed
+* Uploadex offers more flexibility by allowing to define different storage configurations for each struct in the application